procube-open/hive-builder/GITHUB-FLOW.md

 # github flow
-This repository is maintained according to [github flow] (http://scottchacon.com/2011/08/31/github-flow.html).
+This repository is maintained according to [github flow](https://scottchacon.com/2011/08/31/github-flow.html).
 The naming convention for pull request branches in github flow is as follows

 Feature type/$(git describe --tags)/Feature name